-Polycythemia vera is a disorder of the bone marrow.
+PV is a disorder of the bone marrow.
 It mainly causes too many red blood cells to be produced.
-The numbers of white blood cells and platelets may increase as well..
+The numbers of white blood cells and platelets may also be higher than normal.

-This is a rare disorder that occurs more often in men than in women.
-It is not often seen in people under age 40.
+PV is a rare disorder that occurs more often in men than in women.
+It is not usually seen in people under age 40.
 The problem is often linked to a gene defect called JAK2V617F.
 The cause of this gene defect is unknown.

 The health care provider will perform a physical exam.
 You may also have the following tests:

-This disease may also affect the results of the following tests:
+PV may also affect the results of the following tests:

-The goal of treatment is to reduce the thickness of the blood and prevent bleeding and clotting.
+The goal of treatment is to reduce the thickness of the blood and prevent bleeding and clotting problems.

 A method called phlebotomy is used to decrease blood thickness.
-One unit of blood (about 1 pint) is removed each week until the number of red blood cells drops.
+One unit of blood (about 1 pint, or 1/2 liter) is removed each week until the number of red blood cells drops.
 The treatment is continued as needed.

 Taking aspirin to reduce the risk of blood clots may be an option for some people.
-However, aspirin increase the risk of stomach bleeding.
+But, aspirin increases the risk of stomach bleeding.

-Ultraviolet-B light therapy can reduce the severe itching some patients experience.
+Ultraviolet-B light therapy can reduce the severe itching some people experience.

-The disease usually develops slowly.
-Most patients do not have problems related to the disease after being diagnosed.
+PV usually develops slowly.
+Most people do not have symptoms related to the disease at the time of diagnosis.
 The condition is often diagnosed before severe symptoms occur.

-Call your health care provider if symptoms of polycythemia vera develop.
+Call your provider if symptoms of PV develop.

 Reviewed By: Todd Gersten, MD, Hematology/Oncology, Florida Cancer Specialists & Research Institute, Wellington, FL.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.